+More recently, data collected by THSCMP students were invaluable in verifying shoreline position for an update of Texas' long-term shoreline-change rates, which are widely used by public officials, corporations, and private citizens.
 A recent Bureau project updated long-term rates of shoreline change along the entire Texas coast on the basis of mapping of the shoreline position on 2007 aerial photography.
 Beach profiles and GPS-mapped shorelines (wet beach/dry beach boundary) collected by THSCMP students were used to confirm the shoreline position digitized on the 2007 aerial photography.
-The student-collected data proved invaluable in validating interpretation of the shoreline position on Galveston Island, Follets Island, Matagorda Peninsula, Mustang Island, and South Padre Island.
-The georeferencing of the 2007 photographs and interpretation of the position of the wet beach/dry beach boundary were checked by superimposing GPS-based beach profiles and wet beach/dry beach boundary data acquired in 2007 by THSCMP and the photo-interpreted 2007 wet beach/dry beach boundary to be used for changerate calculations (Paine and others, 2011).
-At Galveston Island State Park (Fig. 10), GPS-based wet beach/dry beach boundary mapped on September 20, 2007, at BEG02 lies generally a few feet landward of the same boundary mapped on a 2007 aerial photograph acquired 3 days earlier (September 17, 2007).
+The student-collected data proved vital in validating interpretation of the shoreline position on Galveston Island, Follets Island, Matagorda Peninsula, Mustang Island, and South Padre Island.
+The georeferencing of the 2007 photographs and interpretation of the position of the wet beach/dry beach boundary was checked by superimposing GPS-based beach profiles and wet beach/dry beach boundary data acquired in 2007 by THSCMP and the photointerpreted 2007 wet beach/dry beach boundary to be used for change-rate calculations (Paine and others, 2011).
+At Galveston Island State Park (fig. 10), the GPS-based wet beach/dry beach boundary mapped on September 20, 2007, at BEG02 lies generally a few feet landward of the same boundary mapped on a 2007 aerial photograph acquired 3 days earlier (September 17, 2007).